 Working as a zookeeper for the past 15 years, I admit to asking myself on more than one occasion whether I am really making a difference for wildlife.
 Am I really contributing to the overall conservation of this species?
 Those in the zookeeper profession all desperately hope so, which is why we continue to devote our lives to this occupation.
 We are immensely rewarded when an animal we work with comes back to full health after struggling with a debilitating disease, or when a new baby is born at our facility, or even when a new enrichment device provides loads of engagement and fun for our animals.
 But having the ability to impact species in the wild, for me, has meant the realization of a significant lifetime goal as a career zookeeper.

 Well the great news is that our Cincinnati Zoo IS MAKING A HUGE DIFFERENCE FOR WILDLIFE!
-Many of you already know this as you’ve followed the Zoo’s success stories of Gladys (the adopted gorilla baby), Fiona (the preemie hippo), Taffy (the flamingo chick hatched on Facebook live), and more.
+Many of you already know this if you’ve followed the Zoo’s success stories of Gladys (the adopted gorilla baby), Fiona (the preemie hippo), Taffy (the flamingo chick hatched on Facebook live), and more.
 But did you know about the role the Zoo plays in conservation around the world as well?
 Of the many great conservation initiatives the Zoo is involved in, the project nearest to my heart as a bird keeper is that of the kea and the Kea Conservation Trust (KCT).

 The kea (Nestor notabilis) is the world’s only alpine parrot, found solely on the South Island of New Zealand.
 Here at the Zoo, we are home to the largest kea flock in all of North America.
 Every day, I am inspired by the charisma, curious and inquisitive nature, intelligence, and never-ending comical and mischievous behaviors of this foot-tall, olive-green parrot.